sunny-arya-codes/soft-engg-project-jan-2025-se-Jan-26-copy-repo-from-group-project/backend/tests/README.md

 2. Follow the naming convention `test_*` for test functions
 3. Group related tests in the same file
 4. Use descriptive test names that explain what is being tested
 5. Add appropriate assertions to verify expected behavior
+6. Use `@pytest.mark.asyncio` for asynchronous tests
+7. Use `@pytest.mark.parametrize` for testing multiple inputs
+8. Use mocking to isolate the code being tested

+## Continuous Integration

+These tests are run automatically in the CI/CD pipeline on every pull request and merge to the main branch.
+All tests must pass before code can be merged.